yonkahlon/Zenject/README.md

 ## <a id="di-guidelines--recommendations"></a>DI Guidelines / Recommendations / Gotchas / Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
-    * If you want to create a prefab yourself, you can use either IInstantiator interface (which is automatically included in every container) or the DiContainer directly, which will automatically fill in any fields that are marked with the [Inject] attribute.
-The IInstantiator interface and DiContainer contain various methods to create from prefabs or create from empty game objects, etc.
+    * If you want to create a prefab yourself, we recommend creating a <a href="#game-object-factories">MonoBehaviourFactory or a MonoBehaviourFactory</a>.
+You can also instantaite a prefab by directly using the DiContainer by calling any of the `InstantiatePrefab` methods.
+Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the [Inject] attribute have their dependencies injected, and all [PostInject] methods within the prefab are called appropriately.
-    **In other words:  If you want your dynamically created game object to have its fields injected, do not use GameObject.Instantiate and use DiContainer.InstantiatePrefab or GameObjectFactory instead**
-    * For more information on GameObjectFactory see <a href="#game-object-factories">this section</a>

-* **The container should *only* be referenced in the composition root "layer"**
+* **Best practice with DI is to *only* reference the container in the composition root "layer"**
     * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
 See <a href="#creating-objects-dynamically">here</a> for more details on this.

 * **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**
-    * Objects that are of type IInitializable are only initialized once, at startup.
+    * Objects that are of type IInitializable are only initialized once - at startup.
 If you create an object through a factory, and it derives from IInitializable, the Initialize() method will not be called.
 You should use [PostInject] in this case.
     * The same applies to ITickable and IDisposable.
 Deriving from these will do nothing unless they are part of the original object graph created at startup.
     * If you have dynamically created objects that have an Update() method, it is usually best to call Update() on those manually, and often there is a higher level manager-like class in which it makes sense to do this from.
 If however you prefer to use ITickable for dynamically objects you can declare a dependency to TickableManager and add/remove it explicitly as well.
+    * Note that if you are using FacadeCompositionRoot for your dynamically created object, this suggestion does not apply

 * **Using multiple constructors**
     * Zenject does not support injecting into multiple constructors currently.
 You can have multiple constructors however you must mark one of them with the [Inject] attribute so Zenject knows which one to use.

-* **Injecting into MonoBehaviours**
+* **Using dependencies within Start/Awake methods for dynamically created MonoBehaviours**
-    * One issue that often arises when using Zenject is that a game object is instantiated dynamically, and then one of the monobehaviours on that game object attempts to use one of its injected field dependencies in its Start() or Awake() methods.
+    * One issue that often arises when using Zenject is that a game object is instantiated dynamically, and then one of the MonoBehaviours on that game object attempts to use one of its injected field dependencies in its Start() or Awake() methods.
 Often in these cases the dependency will still be null, as if it was never injected.
 The issue here is that Zenject cannot fill in the dependencies until after the call to GameObject.Instantiate completes, and in most cases GameObject.Instantiate will call the Start() and Awake() methods.
 The solution is to use neither Start() or Awake() and instead define a new method and mark it with a [PostInject] attribute.
 This will guarantee that all dependencies have been resolved before executing the method.

 * **Using Zenject outside of Unity**
     * Zenject is primarily designed to work within Unity3D.
 However, it can also be used as a general purpose DI framework outside of Unity3D.
-In order to do this, you just have to build Zenject with the define ZEN_NOT_UNITY3D enabled.
+In order to do this, you can use the DLL provided in the Releases section of the GitHub page, or use the solution at `AssemblyBuild/Zenject.sln` to build it with the build configurations "Not Unity Debug" and "Not Unity Release".
 Note also that if multi-threading support is needed (for eg. if used with ASP.NET MVC) then you will also have to define ZEN_MULTITHREADING

 * **Lazily instantiated objects and the object graph**
     * Zenject will only instantiate any objects that are referenced in the object graph that is generated based on the bindings that you've invoked in your installer.
 Internally, how it works is that Zenject has one single class that represents the root of the entire object graph (aka IDependencyRoot).
 For unity projects this is typically the 'UnityDependencyRoot' class.
 This class has a dependency on all ITickable, IInitializable, and IDisposable objects.
 This is important to understand because it means that any class that you bind to ITickable, IInitializable, or IDisposable will always be created as part of the initial object graph of your application.
 And only otherwise will your class be lazily instantiated when referenced by another class.

 * **The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
-    * It may be because the execution order of the Zenject classes 'SceneCompositionRoot' and 'GlobalCompositionRoot' may be incorrect.
+    * It may be because the 'script execution order' of the Zenject classes 'SceneCompositionRoot', 'SceneFacade', or 'GlobalFacade' are incorrect.
 These classes should always have the earliest or near earliest execution order.
-This should already be set by default (since this settings is in the SceneCompositionRoot.cs.meta and GlobalCompositionRoot.cs.meta files).
-However, if you are compiling Zenject yourself or have a unique configuration you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that GlobalCompositionRoot and SceneCompositionRoot are at the top, before the default time.
+This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
+However if you are compiling Zenject yourself or have a unique configuration you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.

 Please feel free to submit any other sources of confusion to sfvermeulen@gmail.com and I will add it here.

 ## <a id="global-bindings"></a>Global Bindings

 This all works great for each individual scene, but what if you have dependencies that you wish to persist permanently across all scenes?
-In Zenject you can do this by adding installers to a global container.
+In Zenject you can do this by adding installers to a GlobalCompositionRoot object.

-To do this, first add a global installers asset to your project directory then add installers to it.
-Create or find a folder named Resources in your project tab, then right click and select Create -> Zenject -> Global Installers Asset.
-You should then see a new asset in the selected Resources folder called 'ZenjectGlobalInstallers'.
+To do this, first you need to create a prefab for the GlobalCompositionRoot, and then you can add installers to it.
+You can do this most easily by selecting the menu item `Edit -> Zenject -> Create Global Composition Root`.
+You should then see a new asset in the folder `Assets/Resources` called 'GlobalCompositionRoot'.

-If you click on this it will display a property for the list of Installers in the same way that it does for the composition root object that is placed in each scene.
-The only difference is that the installers you add here must exist in the project as prefabs and cannot exist in any specific scene.
-You can then directly reference those prefabs by dragging them into the Installers property of the global installers asset.

-Note that you can add multiple Global Installers asset's in different resource folders and they will all be installed.

-When you start any scene that contains a Scene Composition Root, this will cause every Global Installers Asset in your project to be installed.
-This will always occur before any scene specific installers are called.
+If you click on this it will appear nearly identically to the inspector for `SceneCompositionRoot`.
+The easiest way to configure this prefab is to temporarily add it to your scene, add Installers to it, then click "Apply" to save it back to the prefab before deleting it from your scene.
+In addition to installers, you can also add your own custom MonoBehaviour classes to the GlobalCompositionRoot object directly.

+Then, when you start any scene that contains a `SceneCompositionRoot`, your `GlobalCompositionRoot` object will always be initialized first.
+All the installers you add here will be executed and the bindings that you add within them will be available for use in all scenes within your project.

 Note also that this only occurs once.
-If you load another scene from the first scene, your global installers will not be called again and the bindings that it added previously will persist into the new scene.
-You can declare ITickable / IInitializable / IDisposable objects in your global installers in the same way you do for your scene installers with the result being IInitializable.Initialize is called only once across each play session and IDisposable.Dispose is only called once the application is fully stopped.
+If you load another scene from the first scene, your GlobalCompositionRoot will not be called again and the bindings that it added previously will persist into the new scene.
+You can declare ITickable / IInitializable / IDisposable objects in your global installers in the same way you do for your scene installers with the result being that IInitializable.Initialize is called only once across each play session and IDisposable.Dispose is only called once the application is fully stopped.

 This works because the container defined for each scene is nested inside the global container that your global installers bind into.
 For more information on nested containers see <a href="#sub-containers-and-facades">here</a>.

 ## <a id="update--initialization-order"></a>Update / Initialization Order

 In many cases, especially for small projects, the order that classes update or initialize in does not matter.
 However, in larger projects update or initialization order can become an issue.
 This can especially be an issue in Unity, since it is often difficult to predict in what order the Start(), Awake(), or Update() methods will be called in.
-Unfortunately, Unity does not have an easy way to control this (besides in Edit -> Project Settings -> Script Execution Order, though that is pretty awkward to use)
+Unfortunately, Unity does not have an easy way to control this (besides in `Edit -> Project Settings -> Script Execution Order`, though that is pretty awkward to use)

-In Zenject, by default, ITickables and IInitializables are updated in the order that they are added, however for cases where the update or initialization order matters, there is a much better way:  By specifying their priorities explicitly in the installer.
+In Zenject, by default, ITickables and IInitializables are updated in the order that they are added, however for cases where the update or initialization order does matter, there is a much better way:  By specifying their priorities explicitly in the installer.
 For example, in the sample project you can find this code in the scene installer:

 ```csharp
 public class AsteroidsInstaller : MonoInstaller